 Job hungry India launches manufacturing campaign

-September 29, 2014 by Katy Daigle The Associated Press
+By Katy Daigle The Associated Press

 Flanked by some of India’s wealthiest businessmen, Prime Minister Narendra Modi launched a campaign to entice investment and promote the country as the world’s next cheap labour economy.

 The “Make in India” campaign, complete with a slick web page and a logo depicting a prowling lion, is as much an advertisement as a promise to streamline bureaucracy and become more investor friendly.

 “The whole world is ready to come here,” Modi said.

 He portrayed India as offering democratic values, a demographic dividend of a growing and youthful population, and strong demand.